top of page

 Pappy - 1930 Model A Coupe

 This car had already been modified (drip rails removed and top filled in) by the time I bought it.
 I did a simple, straight-forward traditional hot rod build: removed the fenders, lowered the suspension, hopped up the banger motor, etc. Pappy was super fun to work on with my boys and even more fun to drive.
-This is the car I use in the manual “The Simple Guide to Building a Traditional Hot Rod: The Basics”.
+This is the car referenced in the manual “The Simple Guide to Building a Traditional Hot Rod: The Basics”.
 Click HERE to learn more!

 SOLD